 LEA 701 Liberal Arts Approach to Leadership Credits: 3

-Course will provide comprehensive liberal arts overview of major issues in leadership perspectives and theories as reflected in the works of leading researchers and theorists.
+Course will provide a comprehensive liberal arts overview of major issues in leadership perspectives and theories as reflected in the works of leading researchers and theorists.
 From a Christian perspective, the students will examine profiles of exceptional leaders to identify their humanity and what characteristics (personal traits and skills) provide effective leadership of schools and educational programs.
 Examination of theory underlying leadership style will enable the identification of a personal leadership style.

 LEA 702 Leadership Theories and Practices Credits: 3